 To improve your blog's click-through rate, make sure the offer you're presenting aligns with the content of your posts as closely as possible, uses compelling button copy that clearly demonstrates the value of the offer, creates a sense of urgency, and that the button utilizes an attention-grabbing design.
 Conducting some A/B tests is a great way to optimize for the best calls-to-action for your blog to improve click-through rate.

 For example, if you have a high click-through rate but a low conversion rate, this means that while you're getting visitors to click on your CTAs, they're abandoning your landing pages before completing the form to convert into a lead.
 If this is the case, you likely have a conversion problem that can be due to a number of things: the messaging in your CTAs don't align with the messaging on their landing pages or you could have a number of very landing page-specific problems.
 Start first with testing better alignment between your CTAs and their landing pages, and if that doesn't do the trick, dive into landing page optimization testing.

-6. What Lead-to-Customer Conversion Rate Can Tell You
+15. Lead-to-Customer Conversion Rate

 Your blog's lead-to-customer conversion rate will tell you how effectively the leads you generated from your blog turned into customers.
 This insight becomes valuable when you're examining and comparing the effectiveness of your multiple marketing channels against each other.
 If your blog is one of your top customer-producing channels, it might make sense to allocate more time and human resources to it.
 If it's not, the opposite might be a better approach.